Access our quick product overview videos

 3. Lock Down Your Policies

 You will need to make policy decisions that impact how data will be collected and used for calculations.
 Since your organization’s leases will vary in their structure and terms, you’ll need to develop rules to determine how different elements will be treated in your accounting calculations.
-You’ll know quickly whether you need to comply with IFRS, GAAP or both.
 Those decisions will guide you in forming both the Qualitative and Quantitative Disclosures in your financial statements.

 4. Start Locating Your Data